Next-Gen Warehouse Automation Software for Ecommerce: Fulfillment Efficiency

 Legacy Software – Labor Intensive and Painful

-The most important things that teams do inside shipping software are route orders to fulfillment locations and identify the cheapest shipping label to ship an order.
+The most important tasks in shipping software are routing orders to fulfillment locations and identifying the cheapest shipping label.

-- Rate shop across all carriers and services one at a time
+6. Rate‑shop across carriers and services one at a time

 Some of these steps can be automated through crude, hard-coded automation rules but those are time-consuming to configure and can still be inaccurate.
 A rule is needed for almost every single workflow.
 Here are some reasons why this process is so elaborate and painful: